-And then they were off…the competitors crammed hot dogs into their mouths, dipped buns into water and koolaid, crammed particles of food into every crevice their mouth could hold.
+And then they were off…the competitors crammed Nathan’s Famous hot dogs into their mouths, dipped buns into water and koolaid, and crammed particles of food into every crevice their mouth could hold.
 Joey and Kobayashi were dead center and despite surges of eating power from their surrounding competitors it soon started to be their game.
-At any moment it was hard to tell just who was in the lead and how many dogs had been eaten.
+At any given moment it was hard to tell just who was in the lead and how many dogs had been eaten.

 Since we can’t leave the Fourth of July battle at a tie between America and Japan that could only mean one thing: overtime.

 Each competitor had five hot dogs laid in front of them.
 The one who finished first would be declared the victor.